blackjackfruit/YKTileEditor/README.md

 ### TODO:
 * Add support for other platforms (gba, snes, genesis, etc.)
-* Project settings
-    * Allow the change of the number of tiles selectable (zooming scale 1x, 2x, 4x) at a time.
 * More options for painting such as fill, square, lines, etc.
 * Need to write Unit Tests.